uwla/docker-laravel9/README.md

-# LARAVEL 9 ON ALPINE DOCKER CONTAINER
+# LARAVEL 9 ON DOCKER ALPINE CONTAINER

-This repository is a template to up a Laravel 9 application on a Alpine Docker container, which is know for being lightweight and secure.
+This repository is a template to set up a Laravel 9 application on a Docker Alpine container, which is known for being lightweight and secure.

 ## LICENSE